Stack logo

 • ok is whether it successfully consumed the resource and the operation should proceed.

-• retryAt is when it would have succeeded in the future, which can be used by a client to decide when to retry.
+• retryAfter is when it could succeed in the future, which can be used by a client to decide when to retry.
 We’ll discuss “jitter” later which is important here if it’s highly contended.

 From here on, the mutation context will be assumed.
-We’ll also define these constants to make it more readable:
+We’ll also use these constants to make it more readable:

 const SECOND = 1000; // ms